How English Print Media Frames Human-Elephant Conflicts in India: Data Collection

 \section{Data Collection}

-Our primary source of data is the \textit{Media Cloud} platform.
-We have downloaded a list of URLs from there with a query that includes keywords `elephant', `jumbos', `hathi', `giants', and `tuskers'; timeline from `1 Jan 2022' to `30 Sept 2025'; from `The Hindu', which is among one of the most read English-language newspapers in India.
+Our primary data source is the \textit{Media Cloud} platform.
+We have downloaded a list of URLs from there with a query that includes keywords `elephant', `jumbos', `hathi', `giants', and `tuskers'; timeline from `1 Jan 2022' to `30 Sept 2025'; from `The Outlet'\footnote{Name given by the authors in the interest of anonymity.}, which is among the most read English-language newspapers in India.
 From this query, we have collected 7,643 URLs along with metadata that includes \texttt{indexed\_date}, \texttt{language}, \texttt{media\_url}, \texttt{publish\_date}, \texttt{title}.